 - If your tier 1 link to your money site is a target anchor text, then link to it with a branded/URL/longtail mix.

 - If your tier 1 link to your money site is a non-target anchor text, then link to it with target anchor text blend.

 This applies down into tiers 2, 3, etc.

-As you’ve noticed, each tier will alternate between agressive and non-agressive anchors.
+As you’ve noticed, each tier will alternate between aggressive and non-aggressive anchors.

 Tiered link building, by definition, comes with its own risks.
 People who employ it as a practice are doing so because they’re masking spammy links with a tier of more trusted ones.

-That said, aside from these risks, this anchor strategy is optimal from both a safely perspective and a effectiveness perspective.
+That said, aside from these risks, this anchor strategy is optimal from both a safety perspective and an effectiveness perspective.

 Internal Anchor Text Optimization

 So now that you’ve mastered the art of external anchor optimization, guess what, the show’s not over.